pla7a/EllipticBitcoin/README.md

 **Further**

 When searching for ways to incorporate feature information, I came across [Label-GCN](https://arxiv.org/pdf/2104.02153.pdf) published partly by Elliptic and thus using the same dataset.
 This paper provides a manner in which initial labels can be incorporated into the graph structure and thus utilised by the GCN.
 This may partially answer my final question, however it is in a GCN-setting and not the DeepWalk embedding + semi-supervised algorithm setting.

+Class imbalance is also an issue that should be addressed and compared, the initial set is around 40k : 5k (licit : illicit).
+In a real-world setting, one might imagine that a false positive is a greater hassle (economically) for the company than a false negative (where they can just dig deeper into the user).
+Other metrics (precision, sensitivity) may be worth evaluating in this context.